schibuolamichela/CA4-chat-application/README.md

 The World Chat is a web site, which the main purpose is to provide a chat accessible from all over the world.

 ## Pages Description
 The web site is composed by a page which provides the chat, an home page which provides an overview of the site, and an about page which provides further details, supplementary and background information.
-Each page maintain the same style and uses the same palette of colors to let the site consistent.
+The design of each page maintain the same style and uses the same palette of colors to let the site consistent.
+The color palette is composed by two shades of green and three shades of green.

 ##### Navigation-bar
 The navigation-bar is the same for each page.